conan-io/conan-center-index/docs/faqs.md

 ## What is the policy on creating packages from pre-compiled binaries?

-The policy is that in the general case [recipes should build packages from sources](adding_packages/sources_and_patches.md), because of reproducibility and security concerns.
+The policy is that in the general case [recipes should build packages from sources](adding_packages/sources_and_patches.md#picking-the-sources), because of reproducibility and security concerns.
 The implication is that the sources must be publicly available, and in a format that can be consumed programmatically.

-Check the link for further details.
+See [Picking Sources](adding_packages/sources_and_patches.md#picking-the-sources) for more information.

 ## Should reference names use `-` or `_`?